tc39/test262/INTERPRETING.md

         an Int32.
 This function may return before a broadcast is received (eg to return to an event loop to await a message) and no code should follow the call to this function.
-      - **`report`** - a function that takes a string and places it in a transmit queue whence the parent will retrieve it.
-Messages should be short.
+      - **`report`** - a function that accepts a single "message" argument, which is converted to a string\* and placed in a transmit queue whence the parent will retrieve it.
+Messages should be short. (\* Note that string conversion has been implicit since the introduction of this host API, but is now explicit.)
       - **`sleep`** - a function that takes a millisecond argument and sleeps the agent for approximately that duration.
       - **`leaving`** - a function that signals that the agent is done and